-A combination of on-site and off-site compensatory planting is to be undertaken to replace the total area of woodland removal for the Project.
+Off-site compensatory planting is to be undertaken to replace the total area of woodland removal for the Project.
 This will be carried out in accordance with the Scottish Government's Control of Woodland Removal Policy2 to achieve no net loss of woodland.
-The on-site planting will fall within the RLB site on land to be acquired by the Applicant and the required off-site planting will be agreed with a third party at a suitable planting site.
+Off-site planting will be agreed with a third party at a suitable planting site.
 The compensatory planting will be undertaken in-line with the construction work programme and following completion of the Project.
 For more information see the Compensatory Planting Management Strategy which also forms part of Annex J.